2024

 July

-Can a
+Can

-robot have free will?
+a robot have free will? is published

-is published (click the title for a copy of it
+(click the title for a copy of it that is open access from the journal

-online copy does not render quite right on some systems).
+does not render quite right on some systems).

 This work elaborates the idea of downward causation by information